OpenNews/srccon/sponsors.md

 Becoming an event sponsor is a great way of supporting SRCCON.
 Event sponsors recieve:

-* 1 ticket to SRCCON.
+* 1 free ticket to SRCCON.
 * Logo on sponsorship page of SRCCON website.
 * Logo on sponsorship signage at event.